Find Affordable College Courses

 $10,818 Average Tuition & Fees

-Our 2023 rankings named Arizona State University - Skysong the best value school in Arizona for urban and regional planning students.
-ASU - Skysong is a very large public school located in the city of Scottsdale.
+Our analysis found Arizona State University - Skysong to be the best value school for urban and regional planning students who want to pursue a degree in Arizona.
+ASU - Skysong is a fairly large public school located in the city of Scottsdale.

-The average tuition and fees for an in-state undergraduate at ASU - Skysong are $10,818 a year.
+ASU - Skysong undergraduate students pay an average of $10,818 in in-state tuition and fees each year.
 After completing their degree, urban planning graduates from ASU - Skysong carry an average student debtload of $26,875.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $436.

 ASU - Skysong also took the #3 spot in our Best Urban & Regional Planning Schools in Arizona rankings.